Skip to main content

 5- Interpret and describe visual differences in flood extent between FEMA and NWM flood maps using generated maps.
 (Bloom’s Level: Analyze)

 This will be accomplished through activities within each section.
 Results from each activity will be recorded in specified results templates.
-The results templates for each activity can be found at the beginning of each activity.
-The results templates are organized such that results from one activity can easily be used in successive activities.
+The results templates can be found at the beginning of the final culminating learning activity.

 Suggested Implementation